Midsumma and Australia Post Art Award

 With a prize pool valued at $10,000 in 2020, the art award is open nation-wide to artists in any medium.
 Finalists exhibited at No Vacancy Gallery as part of Midsumma Festival 2020.

-Judges of the Major Award of $6000 include Hannah Presley (ACCA) and an Executive of Australia Post (further judges to be announced).
-Finalists will also be eligible for a $1000 People’s Choice Award provided by Australia Post.
+Judges of the Major Award of $6000 in 2020 were Rhys Dodson, Service Partner Manager - Business and Government, Australia Post, Hannah Presley - Curator of Indigenous Art, NGV and Kate Just - Head of Graduate Coursework, VCA, and Visual Artist.
+Finalists are eligible for a $1000 People’s Choice Award provided by Australia Post.

 In partnership with Midsumma Festival, Bundoora Homestead Art Centre is proud to offer a paid residency /exhibition opportunity for the Midsumma and Australia Post Art Award.
 The opportunity will be determined in collaboration with the winning artist in order to best support their practice, and will take place within the grounds of Bundoora Homestead Art Centre in 2020.